-In this paper, we address the problem of controlling the manufacturing variation that is due to chemical-mechanical polishing (CMP) [15], [19], [29].
+In this paper, we address the problem of controlling the manufacturing variation that is due to chemical-mechanical polishing (CMP) [15] [19] [29].
 CMP is the procedure by which wafers are polished using a rotating pad and slurry to achieve the planarized surfaces on which succeeding processing steps can build.
-The key observations are as follows.
+The key observations are:

 - The polishing environment involves large pad downforce1 and a significant variability due to pad wear.
 Hence, control of polish depth (i.e., final thickness of the layer being polished) is extremely difficult. - The elasticity of the polishing pad compounds the variability problem.
-Notably, in oxide polishing of interlayer dielectrics (oxide CMP), the pad conforms to local topography and overpolishes empty oxide areas that have no underlying metal features (a phenomenon called dishing); on the other hand, areas with dense underlying metal features are underpolished. - A large fraction of the die's variability budget is used up by the oxide thickness variation [8], [26].
-Interlayer dielectric thickness variation of 4000 angstroms is common, and this can severely affect estimates of electrical performance [13], [26], [27]. - The problem of CMP variation is rapidly worsening today, as industry moves to shallow-trench isolation (STI) sub-0.25-μ processes, where CMP is used to planarize glass [6], [18], [25].
+Notably, in oxide polishing of interlayer dielectrics (oxide CMP), the pad conforms to local topography and overpolishes empty oxide areas that have no underlying metal features (a phenomenon called dishing); on the other hand, areas with dense underlying metal features are underpolished. - A large fraction of the die's variability budget is used up by the oxide thickness variation [8] [26].
+Interlayer dielectric thickness variation of 4000 angstroms is common, and this can severely affect estimates of electrical performance [13] [26] [27]. - The problem of CMP variation is rapidly worsening today, as industry moves to shallow-trench isolation (STI) sub-0.25μ processes, where CMP is used to planarize glass [6] [18] [25].
 For such processes, as well as for new inlaid-metal (e.g., damascene copper) processes [4], CMP variation must be even more tightly controlled.

-Recent work in the field of statistical metrology shows that fundamentally, CMP variation is controlled if the local feature density is controlled [20], [28].
-Fig. 1 illustrates the local
+Recent work in the field of statistical metrology shows that fundamentally, CMP variation is controlled if the local feature density is controlled [20] [28].
+Figure 1 illustrates the local dependency of oxide thickness on feature density, which is roughly monotone.
+By reducing the variation of local feature density over the die, the variation of oxide thickness can be reduced.